bytezera04/bytezera04/README.md

 ### About

-Hello 👋 I'm tokyolatter04 from England, and I am a software developer.
+Hello 👋 I'm tokyolatter04.
+I am an 18 year old software developer from England.
 I really enjoy lower level languages such as C++, I enjoy learning new things related to software development.
 I am interested in programming, technology and cyber security.

 <!-- Profile Stats -->